twof/graphql-spec/rfcs/QueryLevelNullability.md

 ## Defintions

-Nullability: a concept that exists accross many programming lanugage (eg [Swift](https://developer.apple.com/documentation/swift/optional), [Kotlin](https://kotlinlang.org/docs/null-safety.html#nullable-types-and-non-null-types), [SQL](https://www.w3schools.com/sql/sql_notnull.asp)) that is used to express when users can be certain that a value can or can never be `null` (or the language equivilent).
+Nullability: A concept that exists accross many programming lanugage (eg [Swift](https://developer.apple.com/documentation/swift/optional), [Kotlin](https://kotlinlang.org/docs/null-safety.html#nullable-types-and-non-null-types), [SQL](https://www.w3schools.com/sql/sql_notnull.asp)) that is used to express when users can be certain that a value can or can never be `null` (or the language equivilent).
 Nullability language constructs (eg `?` in Swift/Kotlin) have become popular due to their ability to solve ergonomic problems in languages such as those surrounding `NullPointerException` in Java.

+Codegen: Short for Code Generation, tools that exist for working with GraphQL which take queries as input and output code in a language of choice that represents data that will result from those queries.
+Codegen tools exist for many platforms.
+As an example, [here's some info about Apollo's offerings.](https://github.com/apollographql/apollo-tooling#code-generation)

 ## 📜 Problem Statement